harrisonlab/phytophthora_fragariae/Annotation&Short_Read_submissions.md

 contig_11317_F1.t1
 this is the reverse complement of an Augustus prediction (g31870.t1).
 The ORF is hit only by ApoplastP, the Augustus gene has no effector predictions.
+Difficult to distinguish from RNA-Seq data, so accept Augustus model.
 ```

 ##### Collect statistics